 Significant inputs and assumptions were used to estimate the future expected payments including the timing of the realization of the tax benefits, a tax rate of 24.1% and an imputed rate of 7% based on the Company's cost of debt plus an incremental premium at the closing of the Business Combination.
 Changes in any of these or other factors are expected to impact the timing and amount of gross payments.
 The fair value of these obligations will be accreted to the amount of the gross expected obligation.
-In addition, if E2open Holdings were to exercise its right to terminate the Tax Receivable Agreement or certain other acceleration events occur, E2open Holdings would be required to make immediate cash payments.
-Such cash payments would equal the present value of the assumed future realized tax benefits based on a set of assumptions and using an agreed upon discount rate, as defined in the Tax Receivable Agreement.
+In addition, if E2open Holdings were to exercise its right to terminate the Tax Receivable Agreement or certain other acceleration events occur, E2open Holdings will be required to make immediate cash payments.
+Such cash payments would be equal to the present value of the assumed future realized tax benefits based on a set of assumptions and using an agreed upon discount rate, as defined in the Tax Receivable Agreement.
 The early termination payment may be made significantly in advance of the actual realization, if any, of those future tax benefits.
 Such payments would be calculated based on certain assumptions, including that E2open Holdings has sufficient taxable income to utilize the full amount of any tax benefits subject to the Tax Receivable Agreement over the period specified therein.
 The payments that E2open Holdings will be required to make will generally reduce the amount of the overall cash flow that might have otherwise been available, but the Company expects the cash tax savings it will realize from the utilization of the related tax benefits will exceed the amount of any required payments.

-The Tax Receivable Agreement liability was \$69.7 million as of February 29, 2024 and February 28, 2023, which represents the current and long-term portion of the liability.
-The determination of current and long-term is based on management's estimate of taxable income for the fiscal year and the determination that a Tax Receivable Agreement payment is due and payable within the next twelve months
+The Tax Receivable Agreement liability was \$63.4 million and \$69.7 million as of February 28, 2025 and February 29, 2024, respectively, which represents the current and long-term portion of the liability.
+The current portion of the Tax Receivable Agreement liability was \$4.2 million and \$1.8 million as of February 28, 2025 and February 29, 2024, respectively.
+The determination of current and long-term portion is based on management's estimate of taxable income for the fiscal year and the determination that a Tax Receivable Agreement payment is due and payable within the next twelve months.

-The tax rate used in the calculation was 23.7% and 24.2% as of February 29, 2024 and February 28, 2023, respectively.
-The discount rate used for the ASC 805 calculation was 9.0% and 9.7% as of February 29, 2024 and February 28, 2023, respectively, based on the cost of debt plus an incremental premium.
-During the fiscal years ended February 29, 2024 and February 28, 2023 and 2022, a gain of \$2.2 million, loss of \$2.9 million and loss of \$0.2 million, respectively, was recorded as a change in the Tax Receivable Agreement liability related to the ASC 805 discounted liability.
-During the fiscal years ended February 29, 2024 and February 28, 2023, the Tax Receivable Agreement liability under ASC 450 increased by \$2.2 million and \$0.3 million, respectively, related to exchanges of Common Units for Class A Common Stock with a corresponding charge to equity.
-No payments have been made to any Tax Receivable Agreement holders of E2open Holdings as of February 29, 2024.
+The tax rate used in the calculation was 23.8% and 23.7% as of February 28, 2025 and February 29, 2024, respectively.
+The discount rate used for the ASC 805 calculation was 9.2% and 9.0% as of February 28, 2025 and February 29, 2024, respectively, based on the cost of debt plus an incremental premium.
+During the fiscal years ended February 28, 2025, February 29, 2024 and February 28, 2023, a gain of \$5.6 million, gain of \$2.2 million and loss of \$2.9 million, respectively, was recorded as a change in the Tax Receivable Agreement liability related to the ASC 805 discounted liability.
+During the fiscal years ended February 28, 2025 and February 28, 2025 and February 29, 2024, the Tax Receivable Agreement liability under ASC 450 increased by \$1.1 million and \$2.2 million, respectively, related to exchanges of Common Units for Class A Common Stock with a corresponding charge to equity.